limitlessloop/vets.gov-status/_boards/edumanage.md

   - name: Online applications to change schools for dependents in special circumstances submitted
     layout: basic
-    datapoint: "Coming Soon"
+    datapoint: "N/A"
-    context: in May 2017 (Form 22-5495 for Dependents receiving benefits based on the Veteran's status)
+    context: coming soon in May 2017 (Form 22-5495 for Dependents receiving benefits based on the Veteran's status)

   - name: Application volume transitioned
     layout: basic